AG2k2/LibraryMangSys/README.md

 # LibraryMangSys
-My first project with laravel where a library can manage the borrowing operations from users or guests
+My first real project with laravel. where a library can manage the borrowing operations from users or guests

 This is a test for pull req.